 Parameters consist of numbers, letters or words separated by commas, usually with no intervening white space.
 Occasionally, a parameter will embed white space; these need to be quoted.

-Here is an invocation of the G'MIC interpreter that will apply the -glow filter to our example image:
+Here is an invocation of the G'MIC interpreter that will apply the glow

-$ gmic -input example.png -glow 10% -output ex_glow.png
+gmic -input images/example.png -glow 10% -output img/ex_glow.png

-If all goes well, G'MIC will respond with a series of summary lines.
+if all goes well, G'MIC will respond with a series of summary lines.

-[gmic]-0./ Start G'MIC parser.
+[gmic]-0./ Start G'MIC interpreter.

-[gmic]-0./ Input file 'example.png' at position (1 image 250x250x1x3).
+[gmic]-0./ Input file 'images/example.png' at position 0 (1 image 250x250x1x3).

 [gmic]-1./ Add soft glow on image , with amplitude 10%.

-[gmic]-1./ Output image as file 'ex_glow.png' (1 image 250x250x1x3).
+[gmic]-1./ Output image as png file 'img/ex_glow.png' (1 image 250x250x1x3).

-[gmic]-1./ End G'MIC parser.
+[gmic]-1./ End G'MIC interpreter.

 .
 This Portable Network Graphic file should contain an image that looks like this:

 are parameters for their respective commands.
 All in all, six items were on the command line, three commands and three parameters.
 Had any of these commands needed two or more parameters, these would have been separated by commas.

 Through these commands, we performed the following actions:

 |1.||We created an image list (alternativly: stack), initially empty.|

 |2.||We invoked the -input command, giving it one parameter, a file.
-G'MIC placed the contents of this file, 'example.png', at the first image position in the list; this position has an index number of zero.|
+G'MIC placed the contents of this file, example.png, at the first image position in the list; this position has an index number of zero.|

 |3.||We invoked the -glow command, a filter which preserves details but otherwise blurs areas of relatively constant color and luminance.
 We gave it a parameter of ten percent and could have used any other percentage for a greater or lesser effect.|

 |4.||The -glow command replaced the original image on the list with the filtered image.|

 |5.||We invoked the -output command, giving it one parameter, a template name.
 The -output command typically copies all images in the list to a like set of output files.
 In this case, of course, there was only one image in the list, so G'MIC only wrote one output file.
 In this special case, the name of the output file exactly matches the template name.
 Generally, though, image lists contain many items, so G'MIC usually appends to the template name an identifying numeral, the position of the image in the list ensuring that all output files have unique names.|

 |6.||G'MIC then closed down, destroying the image list.
 Since we had invoked the -output command, nothing was lost.|

 |7.||Our commands (-input, -glow, -output) and their associated parameters formed an image processing pipeline which operates on the image list.
 Unadorned, pipeline commands operate on all images on a list, though right hand side command decorations limit the scope to various subsets of the list.|

 G'MIC always furnishes a list of summary lines documenting what it is doing, as it is doing it.
 These constitute at once a progress meter and a description of what is going on.
 It is worth one's while to become familiar with this precis and read it with care.

-|1.||The count of images in the list follows the [gmic] tag, in this example, at most one image occupied the list, so only '1' followed the [gmic] tag.
+|1.||The count of images in the list follows the [gmic] tag, in this example, at most one image occupied the list, so only 1 followed the [gmic] tag.
 In principle, any number of images may be on the list and in practice it is not uncommon to have dozens of items.|

 |2.||Next, G'MIC presents a summary of the currently executing command and the parameters in effect.
 Often, G'MIC describes more parameters than what might have been entered.
 These additional parameters are usually ones with internally defaulted values and need not be entered on the command line.
 You might override these defaults with other values in subsequent invocations.|

 |3.||When an image moves onto the list or is output, G'MIC reports its shape using four dimensions.
 You are likely familiar with the width and height of an image, dimensions measured in pixels.
 G'MIC also considers depth, also measured in pixels.
 This dimension can represent time – think of frames in a video – or slices that, in aggregate, make up a volume – think of a CAT scan.
 Finally, as a fourth dimension, G'MIC considers the number of channels in each pixel.
 Red, green, and blue data channels (RGB) is a common case.
 Perhaps an additional opacity/transparency channel may be present as well (RGBA).
 Alternatively, cyan, magenta, yellow and black channels (CMYK) may be present.
 These constitute various kinds of color spaces.
 G'MIC can, in principle, support many more color spaces than the few mentioned here and G'MIC itself does not adhere to a hard-and-fast interpretation of what these channels are.
 For many G'MIC commands, channels simply contain data and G'MIC is agnostic to their purposes.|

 This list constitutes the interpreter's primary diagnostic tool; harbingers of the unexpected often show up in the summary, often taking the form of images with unexpected dimensions.
 The follow-on discussion of G'MIC's image structure goes into somewhat greater detail.